deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: bool
 - **Availability**: Only for `mixing_restart>=0.0`
-- **Description**: At `mixing_restart`-th iteration, SCF will start a mixing for real-space density matrix by using the same coefficiences as the mixing of charge density.
+- **Description**: At n-th iteration which is calculated by `drho<mixing_restart`, SCF will start a mixing for real-space density matrix by using the same coefficiences as the mixing of charge density.

 - **Default**: false